lady-bluecopper/MaNIACS/ReadMe.md

     run.sh .......... script for running the algorithm config.cfg ...... configuration file
     MaNIAC/ ......... source files
-    results.ipynb ...
+    datasets/ ....... some of the datasets used in the paper results.ipynb ...
 Jupyter Notebook with the results of the experimental evaluation described in the paper

 ## Requirements